 What causes shock absorbers to wear out

-Having shocks and struts that are in top operating condition helps keep your vehicle’s tyres in contact with the road, improving the stopping, handling and safety of your vehicle.
+Having shocks and struts that are in top operating condition helps keep your vehicle’s tires in contact with the road, improving the stopping, handling and safety of your vehicle.
 Just like most of the parts on your vehicle, shocks and struts are subject to wear and must be periodically replaced to maintain optimum performance.
 Read on to learn how shocks and struts wear out.

 Rubber bushings reduce noise and vibration, and when they become damaged or worn this can contribute to excessive movement.
-This, in turn, may cause premature wear to not only shocks and struts but also to tyres and other suspension parts.
+This, in turn, may cause premature wear to not only shocks and struts but also to tires and other suspension parts.
 Worn bushings can cause problems like noise, excessive bouncing and poor handling.

 Friction, age, high temperatures, weight load stress and exposure to salt and oil can cause bushings to crack and wear.
 When bushings wear, it puts additional stress on the connected parts which can affect a range of things like alignment.
 Damaged or worn bushings are not always obvious, so be sure to have your service provider examine the bushings on your steering and suspension system on a regular basis.
 Having properly working bushings makes a big difference in the ride and handling of your vehicle.